secretstartups/handbook/content/handbook/engineering/infrastructure/team/ops/_index.md

 There are two areas that are the Ops team primary focus:

-1. Incident Management - Ops is responsible for improving the processes Gitlab uses for incident management
+1. Incident Management - Ops is responsible for improving the processes GitLab uses for incident management
 2. Disaster Recovery - Ops is responsible for managing our disaster recovery processes with a particular focus on reducing our RTO

 ### Services